tall1on/ExaGameBooster/README.md

 ### Supported Operating Systems

-CPUAffinityGameBooster is supported by Windows 10 and 11.
+CPUAffinityGameBooster™ is supported by Windows 10 and 11.
 We currently do not plan to extend the supported operating systems.

 ### Supported Games